 Additionally, with the rise of the opioid addiction crisis in the United States, many opioid manufacturers, pharmacists, doctors, and others are being held under stricter legal scrutiny.
 Our firm handles opioid litigation, amongst other types of medical malpractice cases.

-If you need a medical malpractice lawyer in Grand Rapids, Northville, Okemos, or throughout the state of Michigan, call Grewal Law PLLC at (888) 211-5798 or contact us online.
+If you need the best medical malpractice lawyer in Grand Rapids, Northville, Okemos, or throughout the state of Michigan, call Grewal Law PLLC at (888) 211-5798 or contact us online.